 - Pink or red swelling behind the ear

-- Clear or bloody fluid after a head injury
+- The clear or bloody fluid after a head injury

 - Bleeding from the ear canal (Exception: few drops and after an ear exam)

 - Age less than 12 weeks old with a fever.
 Caution: do NOT give your baby any fever medicine before being seen.